EhabY/MazeGame/Report.md

 Now the order cannot change!

 ### *G34: Functions Should Descend Only One Level of Abstraction*
-A great example of this was the `serializeRooms` refactoring metioned in [G30](#G30-Functions-Should-Do-One-Thing).
+A great example of this was the `serializeRooms` refactoring metioned in [G30 (Functions Should Do One Thing)](#G30-Functions-Should-Do-One-Thing).
 It used to descend multiple levels of abstraction.
 But the refactoring abstracted the operations and separated them so each only descended one level.

 Another example within the same class is the `parseJsonFile` method:
 ```Java